cosmostake/contributions/persistence.md

 __________________________________________________________________________________________________________________________________________________________

-- Opportunity to earn and collaborate with the Persistence project 🤝 with the indications described below, get acquainted and start earning😉
+- Opportunity to earn and collaborate with the Persistence project with the indications described below, get acquainted and start earning

 - [LINK TO TWITTER POST](https://twitter.com/COSM0STAKE/status/1596812108335058944?s=20&t=fjsATi6gEAxl27XIDGQPLw)